tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 node.
 Ideally, we make use of local attached disks in a *RAID10* or *RAID5* configuration.
 Technically, any form of underlying storage can be used, but using local storage is better for performance.
-The primary storage pool is used as the *default* storage pool for creating VM's on a given node.
+The primary storage pool is used as the **default** storage pool for creating VM's on a given node.

-  Additionally, an optional *secondary* storage can be configured as a NFS mount shared across all nodes that would be used to store source VMs, snapshots and/or clones.
-The pattern provided utilizes a *golden image* to act as the source vm, which is discussed in *operations* document.
+  Additionally, an optional *secondary* storage pool can be configured as a NFS mount shared across all nodes that would be used to store source VMs, snapshots and/or clones.
+The pattern provided utilizes a *golden image* to act as the source VM, which is discussed in *Operations* document.

   The provided Ansible will configure the NFS Server and mounts accordingly, but relies on the system storage devices to already exist.
 The default